RULES OF THE SOCIETY

-(i) the interest payable on advances, other than advances on bank overdraft and loans secured by mortgage or charge shall not exceed a rate equivalent to 3 per cent per annum above the Bank of England base rate or 5 per cent per annum whichever is the higher.
-In this Rule the Co-operative Bank plc base rate means the Bank of England base rate at the time of making the advance, or at such time within the two years prior to the making of the advance or, in the case of an advance which is renewed after becoming repayable, within two years prior to its renewal (if renewed more than once) as the Board determines; and
+(i) the interest payable on advances, other than advances on bank overdraft and loans secured by mortgage or charge shall not exceed a rate equivalent to 3% per annum above the Bank of England base rate or 5% per annum whichever is the higher.
+In this Rule the Co-operative Bank plc base rate means the Bank of England base rate at the time of making the advance, or at such time within the 2 years prior to the making of the advance or, in the case of an advance which is renewed after becoming repayable, within 2 years prior to its renewal (if renewed more than once) as the Board determines; and

 (ii) charges or debentures may contain a fixed charge upon any property of the Society specified therein and/or a floating charge upon its undertaking and all its property and assets both present and future, and a separate register shall be kept of all such charges and debentures.

 (d) establish a pension or superannuation scheme for the benefit of its employees and pay contributions and enter into any contract or trust deed for this purpose;